Ambrogio left the Oracle of Delhi temple in shock. What could “The curse. The moon. The blood will flow” possibly mean?

 As he peered at the corner a whisper entered his ear “Selene” she said.

-Ambrogio startled away from the wall, spinning around in shock and surprise to see his maiden standing there and laughing at him.
+Ambrogio startled away from the wall, spinning around in shock and surprised to see the temple maiden standing there and laughing at him.

 Ambrogio mock yelled “Don’t do that”